Encountering a 401 error on your WordPress website can be quite frustrating. Reloading the page might help, but not always.

 As the plugin runs diagnostics on your website to optimize it, any login attempts may be perceived as malicious activity.
 That may cause your website to display a 401 error page.

-Also, misconfiguring WordPress plugins can cause 401 errors, especially if you’re handling a new plugin for the first time.
+Also, misconfiguring WordPress plugins can cause error 401, especially if you’re handling a new plugin for the first time.

 Protected URLs

 Access to specific URLs may be strictly controlled or managed at the server level.
 Only authorized personnel can access these restricted resources.
-In such a case, attempting to access such a URL from an unauthorized web browser may throw a 401 error.
+In such a case, attempting to access such a URL from an unauthorized web browser may throw an error 401.

 .htaccess file restrictions